dhis2/design-system/molecules/comment.md

 #### Extras
 The active state can display extra information specific to an app or context.
 For example, if a user can manage who can see their comment (sharing settings), these sharing settings may be available from the extras area.

-The extras area should be used for information or functionality that the user should read before they save the comment.
-The extras are between the comment input and the action buttons to support this.
+The extras area should be used for information that the user should read before they save the comment.
+Extras are displayed between the comment input and the action buttons to support this.

 ### Display